Women Are Tweeting #ThatsHarassment To Share Powerful Stories

-On Monday, actor David Schwimmer appeared in a series of films centred on sexual harassment.
+On Monday, actor David Schwimmer appeared in a series of films centered on sexual harassment.
 They were eerily spot-on, uncomfortable, and timely.
 (He was immediately inducted into the Woke Bae Hall Of Fame.)

 Since then, the videos have made the rounds on the internet and have struck a resounding chord.